assembler/browsernizer/README.md

     end

 It states that IE9+, FF4+, Opera 11.1+ and Chrome 7+ are supported.
-Non listed browsers will be considered to be supported regardless of their version.
+Non listed browsers are considered to be supported regardless of their version.
 Unsupported browsers will be redirected to `/browser.html` page.

 If you wish to completely prevent some browsers from accessing website (regardless of their version), for now you can specify some really high version number (e.g. "666").

+Specifying location is optional.
+If you prefer handling unsupported browsers on your own, you can access browsernizer info from `request.env['browsernizer']` within your controller.

+For example, you can set before filter to display flash notice:

+    before_filter :check_browser_support

+    def check_browser_support
+      unless request.env['browsernizer']['supported']
+        flash.notice = "Your browser is not supported" end
+    end

+You can also access `browser` and `version` variables from this env hash.

 ## Browsers